ARTEMIS Features

 ARTEMIS is a joy to sail.
 In light winds, she is one of the fastest sailboats on the lake.
 With a little more wind,

 the canoe can be sailed very sparkling and wild.
-She is
+She is lively and responsive.

 Agile, experienced sailors with good balance sit on the side deck or can even hike out on a sliding board, but there is